RichLewis007/Stupid-Web-Tricks/README.md

 # Stupid Web Tricks

-A collection of web effects and animations I've been experimenting with.
-Built with Astro and React, with the source shown with comments and documentation to help you learn from and use these tricks in your own websites.
+A collection of web effects and animations - enjoy them, learn from them, and use them in your own projects!.
+Built with Astro and React, with the source shown with comments and documentation to help you use these tricks in your own websites.

-Check it out at: https://richlewis007.com/stupid-web-tricks/
+Check it out at: https://richlewis007.com/Stupid-Web-Tricks/

 ## Quick Start